 The U.S. Consumer Product Safety Commission (CPSC) provides a complete list of products for which a GCC must be issued.

 Is a General Certificate of Conformity (GCC) required for all products?

-No. You only need a GCC if you import or manufacture products listed on the CPSC website.
-For example, a GCC is not required when importing consumer electronics, watches, jewelry and a range of other products.
+No. You normally only need a GCC if you import or manufacture products listed on the CPSC website.
+For example, a GCC is usually not required when importing electronics, watches, jewelry, and a range of other products.

 What information must be included in the GCC?

-The CPSC provides GCC samples on their website.
+The CPSC provides GCC samples on its website.
 Here’s a summary of the information you must include when issuing a GCC:

 1. Product name and description

 2. List of applicable CPSC safety rules and ASTM standards

 4. Contact details: Mailing address, e-mail address, phone number

 5. Name of the person holding the test report